Banff Sunshine: History

 Everything changed with the building of the Canadian Pacific Railway and its arrival in Banff in the late 1880s.
 Bill Peyto may have been the first person to bring real tourists through the Sunshine area.
-The eccentric Peyto was a trapper and prospector.
-He was also a competent guide, as his rugged life gave him the skills required to face the often harsh realities of nature.
+Peyto was a trapper, prospector, and a competent guide.
 In the 1890s Peyto would guide tourists through the Sunshine Meadows to the base of Mt.
 Assiniboine, the highest peak in the Southern Continental Ranges of the Canadian Rockies.

 By the 1920s, Sunshine Meadows had become a popular camping site.
 Pat Brewster, the youngest son of dairyman John Brewster, was the first to regularly bring tourists for overnight camping at Sunshine Meadows.
 This area was nicknamed Tee Pee Town on account of the many tents that overnight campers would set there.
-Upon reaching the top of the Tee Pee Town chair lift today, one is looking over the same Sunshine Meadows that were busy with campers those many decades earlier.

 In 1928, the Canadian Pacific Railway built a log cabin lodge for the use of The Trail Riders of the Canadian Rockies, a club of horse enthusiasts who were sponsored by the tourist-friendly railway.
 This cabin was certainly not the first lodge built in the region (Bill Peyto’s cabin near Simpson’s pass was built more than 30 years earlier), but it is now the oldest building at Banff Sunshine and is known as the Old Sunshine Lodge.
 Housing Mad Trapper's Saloon and Bruno's Bistro, the OSL is situated at the timberline above what was then known as Wheeler’s Flats and just below a vast expanse of high alpine meadows.

 In March 1929, Cliff White and Cyril Paris, two local extreme sports enthusiasts, created a plan to use the CPR cabin as an overnight point in their ski trek over the great divide.
 Unfortunately they could not find the cabin that night and were forced to sleep in a dug-out in the snow.
 Upon waking in the morning they discovered that they had only just missed the CPR cabin.
 These two men were the first to ski what is now known as Banff Sunshine.

 In 1934 Jim and Pat Brewster leased the cabin from the CPR and began offering ski vacations.
 They bought the lodge in 1936.
 In 1939 they hired Swiss guide Bruno Engler as the first ski instructor.
 In 1941 a rope tow was built.
 The Brewster's owned the area until 1951 when it was sold to George Encil, who also owned nearby Mt.
 Norquay.
 He added "Village" to the name and made numerous improvements including the addition of a "Ski-Kuli" lift.